ziqiangc/ziqiangc.github.io/projects.md

 - Developed a novel bootstrap method for the inference of the alpha coefficient.
 - Incorporated complex survey design and applied in National Comorbidity Survey (NCS-R) data.

-**Logistic regression with misclassification in both outcome and predictors.**
+**Logistic regression with misclassification (MC) in both outcome and predictors.**
-- Developed a two-step correction to estimate parameters in logistic regression with misclassification.
+- Developed a two-step correction to estimate parameters in logistic regression with MC.
 - Evaluated and compared the new method with some existing methods and applied in National Health and Nutrition Examination Survey (NHANES) data.

 ---